Prices include consultation. The price you see is the price you pay.

 To find out more about eczema and how we can provide you with effective eczema treatment please click here.

 Oxford Online Pharmacy Eczema Service and Information

 If you or your child suffers from eczema, Oxford Online Pharmacy provides an online consultation with our GMC registered doctor.
 Please select your medication and complete the online doctor's questionnaire.
-Your answers will then be assessed by the doctor and a prescription will be issued, subject to approval, for the cost of £25.00.
+Your answers will then be assessed by the doctor and a prescription will be issued, subject to approval.
 If you already have a private or NHS prescription, then select the medication specified on the prescription and send the prescription to us.
 Our pharmacist will then dispense your medicine and send it to you in discrete packaging.

 Introduction & Symptoms

 Atopic eczema is very common in children affecting one in five children and can continue into adulthood affecting one in twelve adults.
 Eczema causes the skin to be red, dry, cracked and itchy and usually affects areas with folds of skin such as the inside of elbows and knees, and around the neck and eyes and ears.
 This type of eczema varies in severity and sufferers can have flare ups leading to sore, cracked and bleeding skin.

 The exact causes are unknown, but it usually affects people with allergies and runs in families.
 It often occurs in people who also have asthma and hay fever.

 The Treatment of Eczema